 The researchers were not sure why frequently eating fish has such a protective effect on you colon health.
 They made a couple of suggestions: first, that the omega-3 essential fatty acids and the vitamin D in fish might protect you.
-Second, they suggested that it could simply be that fish lovers eat less red meat - something known to raise colon cancer risk.
+Second, they suggested that it could simply be that fish lovers eat less red meat - something that may raise the risk of colon cancer.

-I feel that many studies (2) that suggest that red meat can cause cancer miss the most important point.
-Yes, meat from sick animals will raise your cancer risk.
-Animals that are held in pens and feedlots, and fed on foods other than their natural (or wild) diet, and injected or fed drugs and chemicals, produce meat, milk and eggs with a damaged nutritional profile.
+I feel that many studies (2) which suggest that red meat can cause cancer miss the most important point.
+Animals that are held in pens and feedlots and intensively fed on grain and foods other than their natural (or wild) diet, injected or fed antibiotics, hormones and other drugs and chemicals, produce meat, milk and eggs with a damaged nutritional profile.
 These crowded, sick, indoors, intensively fed animals (including fish and poultry) cannot produce healthy food for you.

 However, meat from wild or healthfully grown animals will not raise colon cancer risks.
 Just one of many examples of this is the traditional peoples from the far northern parts of the world who ate caribou and other red meats as a large part of their diet yet had negligible rates of cancer.

-Unfortunately, virtually all the research I have read on the health affects of different foods does NOT take into account the quality of the foods studied.
-Most researchers assume that organic, free range or wild foods are the same as farmed, mass-produced, chemically produced foods.
+Unfortunately, virtually all the research I have read on the health effects of different foods does NOT take into account the quality of the foods studied.
+Most research studies assume that organic, free range or wild foods are the same as intensively farmed, mass-produced, chemically-produced foods.

 Here are some warnings concerning fish:

 - Grow Youthful notes how mercury and other pollution levels are rising in most of the world's oceans.